Appendices

 2. Ability to apply common sense to solve problems or achieve work objectives.

-1. Valid Iowa Commercial Drivers License (within 60 days of hire date).
+1. Valid Iowa Commercial Driver's License (within 60 days of hire date).

 Physical Demands